DeterminateSystems/nix-installer/README.md

 ### Upgrading Nix

-You can upgrade Nix to the current recommended version of Nix by running:
+You can upgrade Nix to [our currently recommended version of Nix][recommended-nix] by running:

 ```
 sudo -i nix upgrade-nix